SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/simple-profile.md

 layout: redirect
 ---

-To get started with the OEE app, a very basic profile with the following settings c To create a very basic profile, the following settings can be used:
+To get started with the OEE app, a profile is required to start the calculation.
+To create a very basic profile, the following settings can be used:
 - Profile => Profile Name: any
 - Machine => Machine location: any
 - Workpiece => 1 pcs per minute